 Dr. Awuah-Offei holds a PhD from University of Missouri-Rolla (UMR).
 Most of his PhD work was done at the University of Alberta, Edmonton, Canada.
 He holds a BS (Hons) from the Kwame Nkrumah University of Science & Technology, Ghana.
 He has 12 years of research and teaching experience.
 Dr. Awuah-Offei has extensive experience in modeling, simulation, and optimization of discrete, dynamic, and discrete-dynamic systems in mining.
 His current research interests include modeling and optimization of mining systems, design and management of sustainable mining systems, mining equipment performance evaluation, and earthmoving equipment-formation interactions.

-Dr. Awuah-Offei is the author of a book and over 50 peer-reviewed journal and conference papers.
+Dr. Awuah-Offei is the author of a book and over 70 peer-reviewed journal and conference papers.
+He has also served as editor of a volume on Energy Efficiency in the Minerals Industry.
 He is also the author of three technical reports for US state and federal agencies.
 He is a member of the Editorial Board of the International Journal of Mining & Mineral Engineering.

 He has worked in surface gold mining and aggregates operations.
 He worked in the corporate engineering group of Granite Construction, Inc. (NYSE: GVA).
 His work with Granite included evaluating and managing (in conjunction with site engineers) capital expenditure projects; working with site engineers to optimize and improve mine and plant processes; long-range mine planning; and equipment management.
 He has taught graduate and undergraduate mining engineering courses in addition to his research responsibilities.